dolsev/goods4you/README.md

 2) Write "vite" in terminal
 3) Open suggested link in terminal (http://localhost:5174/ by default)

-The app is created with styled-components, using atomic design approach
+The app is created with module.css, using atomic design approach